-Administrative services and day-to-day operations will be provided by North Star's Head of School, Elementary, and Secondary Administrators (state certification required) with support from the school's Board of Directors.
+Administrative services and day-to-day operations will be provided by North Star's Elementary, Secondary and Academic Administrators (state certification required) with support from the school's Board of Directors.
 Administrative assistant(s) will complete paperwork and required reporting, in addition to other duties.
-The Head of School and Finance Administrator will operate the school's fiscal affairs.
+A Finance Administrator will operate the school's fiscal affairs.
 See Tab 5-Goverance for additional detail on responsibilities.

-The organization chart can be found in Appendix H. The administrative team as identified in the organization chart may, at the direction of the Board of Directors be further organized so long as requirements for certification as required by the Idaho Code are fully observed.
+The organization chart can be found in Appendix H. The composite administrative team as identified in the organization chart may, at the direction of the Board of Directors be further organized to operate as a self-directing administrative/management team with cross-training and appropriate joint decision making and collaboration so long as requirements for certification as required by the Idaho Code are fully observed.